vmware-tanzu/tanzu-dev-portal/content/guides/observability-reactive-spring-boot-3/index.md

 }
 ```

-This is a standard REST endpoint, with nothing notable except the inclusion of an `ObservationRegistry` we will make use of as we describe reactive observation in the following sections.
+The class is a standard REST endpoint, with nothing notable except the inclusion of an `ObservationRegistry`.

 ### Add a REST endpoint

-Next, we will add a REST endpoint that returns a salutations/greetings to a name derived from the path parameter `{name}`:
+Next, we will add a REST endpoint that returns a greeting for a name derived from the path parameter `{name}`:

 ```kotlin
 @RestController